libgdx/libgdx.github.io/_pages/dev/-contributing/natives.md

 # Compiling
 Compiling the natives is handled through **Ant** scripts.

-To compile the Mac and iOS natives, run:
+To compile the macOS and iOS natives, run:

 ```
 ./ant -f build-mac-ios.xml